cassiozen/mithryn-ttrpg/combat.md

 The GM announces that the Brigand Leader, bloodied but stubborn, tries to finish Sira.
 Kael: Uses reaction Interpose to push Sira away and take the leader’s attack (costs one of his next turn’s actions).
 Brigand Leader: Rolls 2d12 = 9 and 10 = both hits (≥5 DF).
-Kael takes takes two damage (HP drops from 7 → 5).
+Kael takes two damage (HP drops from 7 → 5).

 #### Round 3

 #### Player turns

-Sira: Weak, tries short sword shot at leader.
+Sira: Weak, tries short sword shot at the leader.
 Rolls 2d12 = 8 (hit) and 2 (miss) → 1 hit.

-Kael: Only has one action this turn, attacks leader with dagger (1d12 weapon).
+Kael: Only has one action this turn, attacks the leader with a dagger (1d12 weapon).
 Rolls 1d12 = 10 → 1 hit.

-Borin: Attacks leader again.
+Borin: Attacks the leader again.
 Rolls 2d12 = 12 (hit+explode), 8 (hit).
 Explosion = 7 (hit).
 Total 3 hits.
 Leader collapses, the last brigand flees.